FreeJules/holbertonschool-low_level_programming/0x17-dynamic_libraries/README.md

+## Dynamic Libraries

+### Read
+- What is difference between Dynamic and Static library (Static and Dynamic linking), create dymanic libraries on Linux.

 ### What you should learn from this project

 - What is a dymanic library, how does it work, how to create one, and how to use it